How to use SSH keys with Windows on Azure

 The following example shows how you would copy and paste this public key into the Azure portal when you create a Linux VM.
 The public key is typically then stored in

-~/.ssh/authorized_keyson your new VM.
+~/.ssh/authorized_keys on your new VM.

 Fill in the host name or IP address of your VM from the Azure portal:

-- Click Open to connect to your virtual machine
+Click Open to connect to your VM.